-R v KS: Nick represented KS who was acquitted of conspiring to supply cocaine in multi-kilo quantities.
+R v KS: Represented KS who was acquitted of conspiring to supply cocaine in multi-kilo quantities.
 All other defendants were convicted and were sentenced to a total of 116 years’ imprisonment.
 The case concerned the shipment of drugs from the South East to South Wales on an almost daily basis, with the prosecution relying on cell-site and telephone evidence to track the defendants across the country.
 The case was widely reported.

 R v H: (Operation Component) 5 defendants were charged with importing £5.5million of cannabis and ecstasy (‘Class A’ drugs) from Holland.
 Following a Serious Organised Crime Agency (‘SOCA’) surveillance operation, officers raided a warehouse in Barking, Essex, where they found a concrete block disguised as a crane counter-weight, which had been used to conceal the drugs.
 All 5 defendants were arrested.
 At Chelmsford Crown Court the prosecution described them as ‘big players in a major league drugs organisation’.
-Nick Barraclough’s client was acquitted.
+My client was acquitted.
 All other defendants were convicted.

 R v B and others: Twelve defendants were accused of importing £62 million of cannabis into the UK as the result of a massive police operation.
 There were also linked money laundering allegations.
-Nick represented B who was originally charged with conspiracy to supply cannabis.
-After negotiations with the prosecution the defendant admitted money laundering and was not imprisoned.
+I represented B who was originally charged with conspiracy to supply cannabis.
+After I negotiated with the prosecution the client admitted money laundering and was not imprisoned.
 See report from The Daily Mail.

-R v White and others The defendants were allegedly involved in the large scale supply of drugs from Essex to Norfolk, using a fishing bait factory for cover.
+R v White and others: The defendants were allegedly involved in the large scale supply of drugs from Essex to Norfolk, using a fishing bait factory for cover.
 This substantial police operation involved surveillance, probe evidence, and a police raid at the point of handover.
 The trial lasted seven weeks and raised issues as to the lawfulness of the police operation and the admissibility of probe evidence.